Logan007/pucr/README.md

 - While determining the RLE and LZ cost, the longest match and _all_ shorter matches are checked.

-- All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals' values in the lower range.
-Also, it could help to keep the number of escape bits low and this shortening all other regular ESCape sequences.
+- All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals’ values in the lower range.
+Also, it could help to keep the number of escape bits low and thus shortening all other regular ESCape sequences.
 However, as it is context-dependant, there are some cases which achieve better compression skipping Move-to-Front.
 Thus, `pucr` figures out whether it is better to take advantage of it – or not.

 - The Move-to-Front received a _Second Line of Defence_. i.e. the index after which the LITerals are inserted (standard Move-to-Front always uses `0`) is parametrized.
 This is beneficial for repeating LITerals – those would get sorted below that certain index.
 That could be the case, if the same LITeral gets re-used at the next LITeral position but especially for non-ranked RLEs.